 WHAT DO LLAMAS DO ALL DAY?

-Well, aside from eating and cat-napping (they don’t really sleep), they play all sorts of games with their pack members.
-These games include:
+llamas play all sorts of games with their pack members.

-- “Your Food is My Food”
+“Your Food is My Food.”

-- “Get Out of My Way”
+“Get Out of My Way.”

-- “Can’t Touch Me!”
+“Can’t Touch Me!”

-- “I Can Spit Farther Than You Can”
+“I Can Spit Farther Than You Can.”

 Essentially, llamas spend their day stealing food, pushing other llamas away from “their” food, chasing and spitting at each other, plus wrestling and bucking to assert their ranking in the pack.

-Blessedly, a much more magical activity takes place just before the sun goes down.
-That’s the time of day when llamas spend their excess energy before staying fairly still from sundown to sunup.
+Blessedly, a much more magical activity takes place on llama farms, usually on cool days and just before the sun goes down.
+That’s when these animals experience a surge of energy

-Think of a rabbit or a deer hopping through a meadow… all four feet leave the ground at once.
+This particular activity is called pronking.
+Think of a rabbit or a deer hopping through a meadow: all four feet leave the ground at once.

 With every member of the pack hopping like bunnies for five to 10 minutes, pronking looks like an ancient, ritualistic dance.
-But it’s just the llamas joining in some last-minute fun.
+But it’s just these quirky animals joining in some last-minute fun.

 Because pronking happens at dusk, lighting is very poor for videotaping.
-Mama Llama has tried unsuccessfully for years to videotape her llamas pronking.
+Mama Llama has tried unsuccessfully for more than a decade to videotape her llamas pronking.
 They’re sneaky about it!

-Fortunately, www.youtube.com contains some videos of other llamas pronking for joy.
+Fortunately, Youtube contains some videos of joyful, pronking llamas.
 You won’t believe your eyes!

 Happy Trails from Mama Llama!